CMUS 360 Commercial Improvisation Techniques

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
-Therefore the student will complete one Discussion, creating an initial post and replying to two classmates.
+Therefore, the student will complete two discussions, creating an initial post and replying to two classmates for each discussion.
 The thread must be at least 200 words, and the replies must be at least 100 words each.

 Quizzes (7)